Even though energy costs tend to impact a firm’s profitability, many companies don’t do much to control them.

 You will see penalties for peak hours as well as your company’s passive consumption.
 Quantify your energy savings to understand how efficiency measures benefit your company’s performance.

-7. Visualize your passive consumption and detect inefficiencies.
+7. Visualise your passive consumption and detect inefficiencies

 Passive consumption is the energy consumed during non-productive hours, like night time.
 It can also be the energy consumed throughout the day due to passive loads.
 DEXMA offers charts with your active and passive consumptions and their cost.
 By viewing this charts, you will be able to detect inefficiencies and take corrective measures.